kieker-monitoring/kieker/kieker-examples/userguide/appendix-Kafka/README.txt

-Please see Appendix D of the Kieker User Guide for details on this example.
+Please see Appendix E of the Kieker User Guide for details on this example.